strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 Applocker Instructions:

 Let’s see what happens when we do not have **AppLocker** running.
-We will set up a simple backdoor and have it connect back to the **Ubuntu** system.
+We will set up a simple backdoor and have it connect back to the **Kali** system.
 Remember, the goal is not to show how we can bypass **EDR** and **Endpoint** products.
 It is to create a simple backdoor and have it connect back.

 Before we begin, we need to disable **Defender**.
 Start by opening an instance of Windows **Powershell**.
 Do this by clicking on the **Powershell** icon in the taskbar.